 • The TSI administrators and faculty pursuing complex, farcical love affairs, power struggles, and fantasy life in an attempt to ignore TSI’s increasingly hateful bureaucracy.

-• The students who came to live the life of Soul as advertised in the TSI catalog and are dismayed to discover the underlying chaos.
+• The students who came to live the life of Soul as advertised in the TSI catalog but who are dismayed to discover the underlying chaos.

 • The ninth graders at Faller Junior High with their separate world of inhalant abuse and gang violence.